San Miguel de Allende: Colonial period

-Eventually, major roads would connect the town with the mining communities in San Luis Potosí, Zacatecas and the rest of the state of Guanajuato.
-Serving travelers' needs and providing supplies to mining camps made the town rich.
-Textile manufacture was a major industry.
-Locals claim that the serape was invented here.
-By the mid-18th century, the city was at its height and this was when most of its large mansions, palaces and religious buildings were constructed.
-Most still remain.
+As the population increased, additional places of worship were built, such as the Templo de San Francisco, constructed between 1779 and 1799 by Franciscans.

 The town was also home to the area's wealthy hacienda owners.
 At the time, it was one of the most important and prosperous settlements in New Spain with a population reaching 30,000.
 By comparison, in the mid-18th century Boston had a population of only 16,000 and New York 25,000.
 The town's apogee came during the transition period between Baroque and Neoclassical architecture and many of the mansions and churches show both influences.
 Mansions built in San Miguel are larger than normal for a settlement of its size.